Sarlat-la-Canéda: Cultural references

 The town and region have featured in two major Hollywood films: Ridley Scott's The Duellists (1978), based on Joseph Conrad's Napoleonic tale; and more recently Timeline (2003), adapted from Michael Crichton's time-travel novel, and set in 14th-century France.

-In the cemetery of Sarlat one can admire the pyramid tomb of François Fournier-Sarlovèze, who inspired the story behind The Duellists.
+The pyramid tomb of François Fournier-Sarlovèze, who inspired the story behind The Duellists, is located in the cemetery of Sarlat.

-Other movies partly shot in Sarlat include:
+Other films partly shot in Sarlat include: